 |ABCERI||S&P GSCI||BCOM||DBC CI|

-Source: Bloomberg.
-Index data as of 03/31/2022.
-This data begins on 10/01/2010, the inception of the Auspice Broad Commodity ER Index.
+Source: Bloomberg, as of 09/30/2022.
+This data begins on 10/01/2010, the inception of the Auspice Broad Commodity Index.
 The three indexes above are composite indexes of commodity sector returns representing unmanaged, unleveraged, long-only investment in commodity futures that are broadly diversified across the spectrum of commodities.
-Index definitions are listed below.
-Past performance does not guarantee future results.
-Index returns and correlations are historical and are not representative of any Fund performance.
-Total returns of the Index include reinvested dividends.
+The indexes are further defined on the back page.
 One cannot invest directly in an index.
 Past performance is not indicative of future results.

 Standard Deviation is a measure of the dispersion of a set of data from its mean.